mmmorris1975/go-upnp/examples/README.md

 using this library, with the result being a set of (hopefully) useful utility programs that can be used outside of `go test`

 ## Tools
 The following example programs are supplied.
-(And example for performing UPnP control actions is not included as that requires detailed knowledge of the specific service being called, which will vary between networks)
+(An example for performing UPnP control actions is not included as that requires detailed knowledge of the specific service being called, which will vary between networks)

 ### upnp_discoverer